Optimising shadow tomography with generalised measurements

-The last example (c) hints that if the targeted observables are all the projections on arbitrary states of the qubit, the optimal measurement would be the octahedron measurement.
-This can indeed be demonstrated for measurements with uniform trace, see Appendix~\ref{sec:proof}.
+The last example (c) hints that the octahedron measurement is somewhat special.
+Indeed, it turns out the squared shadow norm with respect to the octahedron measurement for any projection is identically $3/2$.
+Using this fact, we show that if the targeted observables are \emph{all} the projections on arbitrary pure states of the qubit, the optimal measurement would be the octahedron measurement assuming equal trace of the effects~\cite[Appendix H]{supp}.

-For many qubits, the exhaustive optimisation procedure as described above becomes quickly infeasible because the number of parameters increases exponentially.
-We can however assume that for a many-qubit system, the generalised measurement is factorised in the form~\eqref{eq:factorised-measurement}.
-Moreover, it is also natural to consider only measurements which are identical over the qubits, that is, $E^{(1)}=E^{(2)} = \cdots = E^{(n)}$.
-This is practically convenient, but also reasonable if the qubits in the system are equivalent.
-The complexity of the computation under these assumptions is only linear in the number of qubits and the number of observables.
-This makes the study of the optimal measurements for shadow tomography of relatively large systems of qubits possible.